-Help your baby to drink more fluids as adequate hydration stops the thickening of the mucus.
-Choosing warmer beverages such as soups helps in relieving sore throat and loosening the mucus.
+Get your baby to drink more fluids, as adequate hydration can prevent the thickening of mucus.
+You can also give some warm beverage such as soups in relieving sore throat and loosening of the mucus.

 4. Black Pepper, Cumin, and Jaggery

-Take one cup water and add a pinch of cumin seeds, half a spoon black pepper and 1-2 spoons of jaggery.
+Take one cup water and add a pinch of cumin seeds, half a spoon of black pepper and 1-2 spoons of jaggery, some fenugreek seeds and a few basil leaves.
 Boil all these ingredients together for about 10 minutes.
-You may give 1 to 2 teaspoons of this concoction only once a day to your baby.
+Give 1-2 teaspoons of this concoction to your baby not more than once a day.

 This soup aids in fighting cold and cough symptoms.
-You may take fresh ladyfingers and chop them.
-Boil them in water for about 10 minutes and strain.
+Take some fresh lady’s fingers (okra) and chop them.
+Boil them in water for about 10 minutes, and strain.
 Give the liquid to your baby as soup.